-Bokoa Farms is a veteran-owned, family farm and forest on the slopes of Mauna Kea, on the Big Island of Hawaii.
+Bokoa Farms and Forest is located on the slopes of Mauna Kea, on the Big Island of Hawaii.
 We practice restorative forestry by reducing the number and effects of invasive plant species, and propagating native and endemic plant species.
 Specifically, we focus on removing and using strawberry guava, and planting and caring for Koa forests.
 When you buy Bokoa Farms products, you support local restorative agriculture, and you protect and restore native forests.

 A unique product